Financial Aid Application Steps

 Step 1: Submit the Free Application for Federal Student Aid (FAFSA)

 If you want to apply for federal student loan funding to help cover your educational expenses, complete the FAFSA at studentaid.gov for the applicable academic year.
-The FAFSA underwent a major redesign beginning with the 2024-2025 version that streamlined the application process and reduced the number of questions you'll be asked.
-To accomplish this, the Department of Education now pulls federal tax information directly and securely from the IRS into your FAFSA.
 You can find tips on completing the FAFSA at studentaid.gov.

 All graduate students are considered independent when determining federal student loan eligibility so parental financial data will not be required on the FAFSA.
 If you are married, your spouse will need to contribute their information to your FAFSA.